Estimated Reading Time: 6 minutes, 30s.

 Estimated completion time refers to the amount of time I estimate the task will take to complete based on the information you have provided me with.
 This excludes any additional time that may be required for amendments or revisions.

 I always try and complete work in an efficient and timely manor, however tasks may take longer than expected and I may go over the initial estimate.
-If a task starts to take a lot longer than the initial estimate I will let you know and ask for your approval before proceeding any further.

 You will pay less than the estimated if I finish the task sooner.